UltraMessaging/um_troubleshoot/README.md

 Packet 574 is for a different transport session and can be ignored.

 So we have a data packet at 1.414, which was lost.
-The first NAK (#484) came at 1.473, which is 59 milliseconds later.
+The first NAK (#484) came at 1.473, 59 milliseconds later.
-The retransmission came right away, within the same millisecond, but that was lost also.
+The retransmission came right away, within the same millisecond, but that was also lost.

 The second NAK (#807) came at 1.633, 160 milliseconds after the first.
 This corresponds to the configuration option